To foster mutual understanding between Europe and the Arab World through cultural and education exchange.

-The board meets at least twice a year to assess progress of ongoing activities, to review and to decide on new proposals for activity and to initiate new activities.
+The board meets at least four times a year to assess progress of ongoing activities, to review and to decide on new proposals for activity and to initiate new activities.

 LRF Board member remuneration: Members of the LRF Board shall not receive any type of remuneration or other financial gain (excluding travel expenditures).

 Activities initiated, organised, promoted, sponsored and/or supported by LRF:

 i.
 Scholarships: at the individual level LRF promotes Euro-Arab dialogue through scholarships, which facilitate study by Arab students and teachers in The Netherlands or by Dutch students and staff in the Arab world;